benscott/scratchpads-training/classification/external-data-sources/bhl.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~

 Once enabled, the widget will be visible as a new section called
-*Biodiversity Heritage Library* in the *References* tab of a taxon page.
+*Biodiversity Heritage Library* in the *Literature* tab of a taxon page.

 1. Find the taxon you are interested in by browsing your classification